Q. Why a raw meat pet diet?

 A. The answer is very simple – undamaged enzymes and amino acids!
-A raw meat diet contains natural digestive enzymes and the most complete amino acid profile (the protein building blocks) totally undamaged in this natural state.
+A raw meat pet diet contains natural digestive enzymes and a complete amino acid profile (the protein building blocks) totally undamaged in this natural state.
 Many of the important amino acids and all digestive enzymes are destroyed by temperatures in excess of 110 degrees F.

 Q. I am a vegetarian and have a hard time digesting meat – why would it be best then to feed it raw to my dog or cat?

 A. Human beings, being omnivorous (feeding upon animal and vegetable food), do not have the digestive tools our ancient ancestors had, in order to handle raw meat.
 Even though we would digest our meat better if eaten raw, we no longer possess the tools to handle the bacteria as well as today’s carnivores do when eating or feeding on raw meat.